Event themes | Climate Week Skip to main content

 The official events program is the guide to all things Climate Week NYC.
 With over 585 events covering ten themes, organizations hosted, participated and shared their experience.

-The Climate Week NYC events program ran across our ten event themes; Built Environment, Energy, Environmental Justice, Transport, Finance, Sustainable Living, Nature, Policy, Industry and Food.
+The Climate Week NYC events program runs across our ten event themes; Energy, Environmental Justice, Transport, Finance, Sustainable Living, Nature, Policy, Heavy Industry, Food and Health.

 Energy

 The clean energy revolution is here.
-Responsible for two-thirds of GHG emissions, energy is the largest polluting sector globally.
+Responsible for two-thirds of GHG emissions, energy is the largest polluting sector globally, with buildings representing nearly 40% of greenhouse gas emissions and a third of global energy demand.
 In order to halve global emissions by the next decade, necessary measures and actions must be taken.
 The Energy program brings together policy and industry experts for global collaboration in the pursuit of a net zero future through a just transition.

-Topics included, but were not limited to, renewable energy, just and equitable transition, clean energy policies, decarbonization, green economic agendas, and zero-emission pledges
+Topics include, but are not limited to renewable energy, just and equitable transition, clean energy policies, decarbonization, green economic agendas, and zero-emission pledges net zero buildings, heating and cooling, energy efficiency.

 Environmental Justice